Appdynamics/cassandra-monitoring-extension/README.md

 In addition to the above metrics, we also add a metric called "Metrics Collection Successful" with a value -1 when an error occurs and 1 when the metrics collection is successful.

+Note : By default, a Machine agent or a AppServer agent can send a fixed number of metrics to the controller.
+To change this limit, please follow the instructions mentioned [here](http://docs.appdynamics.com/display/PRO14S/Metrics+Limits).

 ## Installation ##